 Since 1987 all donated blood products have passed through mandatory testing for HIV.
-During 2009, the number of donated units was 15,312, percentage of blood donorship is 2.44% and screening was performed on all of the 15,312 blood units.
-Routine testing is done by ELISA tests of fourth generation in all seven hospitals that operate in Montenegro and in Clinical Center of Montenegro/ transfusion services, which are used for detection of HIV antibodies.
+Routine testing is done by ELISA tests of fourth generation in all seven hospitals that operate in Montenegro and in Clinical Center of Montenegro (transfusion services), which are used for detection of HIV antibodies.
 If the results are found to be suspicious, testing of the suspicious and a new blood sample is done by ELISA tests of different manufacturers.
 In the case of inconclusive results, the blood is sent for confirmation with Western Blot tests.
 All blood samples taken for treatment are mandatory to be tested for Hepatitis B, Hepatitis C and syphilis.
 Testing of clinical and ward patients is performed at doctor's request, and for testing of interested citizens without the doctor's refferal there is the possibility to pay for the test.
 A questionnaire for voluntary blood donors is in the final stage of introduction.

 EQAS are not set up and SOP standard operating procedures are currently ongoing.
-There were three new cases of HIV infection among blood donors during 2009.
+There was one new case of HIV infection among blood donors during 2011.